Gespinoza10/Chime_Case_Study/README.md

 * It is a **Neobank** *(also known as online bank,internet only bank, virtual bank, or digital bank)* company, which is backed up by 2 partner banks **Stride Bank, N.A.** and the **BankCorp Bank**.

-* It is funded by 26 different investors, the **Dallas Maverics** from the NBA being one of the most recent.
+* It is funded by 26 different investors, the **Dallas Mavericks** from the NBA being one of the most recent.
 Chime has raised a total of **$1.3B** in funding over 9 rounds.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/81205562/115100768-b83a4480-9ef3-11eb-88f3-138fccf25422.png" width="500">